-10. MEETINGS:
+10.0 MEETINGS:

-- 10.1 The Table Officers shall meet as required to conduct the business of the Council. - 10.2 The Executive as a whole, shall meet at least two times per year to conduct the general affairs of the council. - 10.3 This council shall hold an annual general meeting for which a 45 day notice will be provided and whose agenda shall provide for the topics outlined in Appendix D.
+- 10.1 The Table Officers shall meet as required to conduct the business of the Council. - 10.2 The Executive as a whole, shall meet at least two times per year to conduct the general affairs of the council.

+10.3 This council shall hold an annual general meeting for which a 45 day notice will be provided and whose agenda shall provide for the topics outlined in Appendix | Annual General Meeting.

-11. QUORUM:
+11.0 QUORUM:

-(a) Annual General Meeting: The quorum for the annual general meeting shall be the members in attendance. (b) All Other Meetings: Quorum shall consist of a majority of voting members of executive or committee.
+(a) Annual General Meeting: The quorum for the annual general meeting shall be the members in attendance. (b) All Other Meetings: Quorum shall consist of a majority of voting members of Table Officers plus President or President-Elect/Past President.

-12. ADVOCACY:
+12.0 ADVOCACY: